JustinMFrance93/ENME314_lab_A/README.md

 measurements, estimating uncertainty and accuracy, plotting data and reporting results with uncertainties.

-From the use of python the data was processed and the following values was caculated:piozometer head differences, Reynolds numbers and flow rates through the venturi and orifice plate.
+ Python t was used to procese  the lab results where following values was caculated:piozometer head differences, Reynolds numbers and flow rates through the venturi and orifice plate.
 A plot comparing the caculated flow rates throught the orifce plate and  ventruir was then conpaired to the electrionic flow meter readings.